ClodaghMurphy/Assignment/README.md

 ## Instructions for downloading this repository
 Log on to github and search for user ClodaghMurphy, the repository is entitled Assignment

-## Instructions for running the code displayed in each solution

 ## Project Number 1 Methodology
 Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number.